 In your first and second trimesters, treating yourself to chocolate every now and then is safe, in moderation.

-In the third trimester, you should cut down on foods containing polyphenols, and chocolate is one such food.
+In the third trimester of pregnancy, you should cut down on foods containing polyphenols, and chocolate is one such food.
 This is because a 2010 study found that dietary sources of polyphenols may trigger fetal ductus arteriosus constriction, a rare but serious condition that causes too much blood to circulate in the baby’s lungs and heart.

 Remember, chocolate in moderation is usually perfectly fine in pregnancy – there’s no need to panic if you’ve eaten it in late pregnancy.
-You can enjoy chocolate safely, but cutting down and monitoring your intake is the key.
+You can enjoy chocolate safely, but you might want to consider cutting down and monitoring your intake during pregnancy.
 If you have any concerns about your diet, then consult your physician or a medical professional.